• Home

 • Talk to all the neighbours before the offer to purchase.

 • Find out about the seller’s motivation to sell their Salt spring property.
 As your agent, I can tell you everything!
 For instance, I will try to discover the real reason they want to sell their property.
 Are the sellers fishing for a high price or are they serious about selling their Salt Spring property?
 Information about a seller’s motivation might be valuable to a buyer.
-The listing agent cannot tell you about the seller’s motivation to sell because of dual agency law (unless they have permission to reveal this information).
+The listing agent cannot tell you about the seller’s motivation to sell because they work for the seller (unless they have permission to reveal this information).

 • Reveal how much the seller still owes on the home.